Abhilash3045/Weather-App-API/README.md

 Users can enter any city name to get the current temperature, weather condition, and icon representing the atmosphere in real time.

 # API-key generation
-Use this below Link to genearte your own API key and use it in the file named "script.js".
+Use this below Link to genearte your own Weather API key and use it in the file named "script.js".
 > Link - https://www.weatherapi.com/